Quinn-Interactive/silverstripe-seo/README.md

 ### `enable_creator_tag`

-By default, this module adds an extension to `\SilverStripe\Security\Member` that adds a single field named `TwitterAccountName`, if this is set and when this particular user creates a page, the `twitter:creator` meta tag will automatically generate with the Members account name
+By default, this module adds an extension to `\SilverStripe\Security\Member` that adds a single field named `TwitterAccountName`.
+If this is set, when this particular user creates a page, the `twitter:creator` meta tag will be generated with the Member's account name

-You can disable this via YML:
+You can disable this via YAML:

 ```yml
 QuinnInteractive\Seo\Extensions\PageSeoExtension: